Wales trio ruled out of autumn series

 "Biggs is Biggs.
 He'd be in contention no matter where he was in the world.
 He's a fantastic player and he's a big part of our squad.
 I have no doubt that he should be there or thereabouts on Saturday."

-If Jenkins were to be involved on Saturday, it would be his first international for almost three years after he suffered a serious knee injury playing against South Africa in November 2018.
+If Ellis Jenkins were to be involved on Saturday, it would be his first international for almost three years after he suffered a serious knee injury playing against South Africa in November 2018.

 "What he's gone through is probably no-one's business," added Neil Jenkins.